jssteinberg/config/README.md

 ## Vim > 8

-A simple vimrc that can be used as a boilerplate and/or can be used without packages.
+A simple vimrc that can be used as a boilerplate and works without packages (plugins).
 It gives no errors on missing packages unless keymaps/commands requiring packages are used. *Requries Vim > version 8 +lua.*

 Packages (plugins) are installed/updated with `:PackagerInstall`/`:PackagerUpdate` (package management requires https://github.com/kristijanhusak/vim-packager).